Among some of us dads, we often remark, “Dads never get any credit.

 He had a great sense of humor, too, and it reflected his vision of life as a joyful journey.
 I’ve still got a copy of a parking ticket that I may have forgotten to pay while in college.

-The car was still registered to my dad, so the final notice showed up in his mailbox.
-You’ll love the note he wrote to the traffic violations bureau:
+The car was still registered to my dad and when the final notice showed up in his mail, he wrote this note to the traffic violations bureau:

-As a minister for over 50 years, my Dad was devout but not lordly.
+As a minister for over 50 years, he was devout but not lordly.
 He had little time for pretentiousness and was always sticking the needle whenever a “holier than thou” attitude intruded on his congregation or his community.

 While I wasn’t aware of it at the time, I later learned that he had submitted a drawing to an art exhibition at the local library where he had observed self-proclaimed artistes hemming and hawing about the meaning of life in every piece of art they saw.